Loading lesson…

 The big idea: AI is built from layers of tiny pretend-neurons.
 Each layer passes information down, and together they can spot patterns that would be too hard to write out by hand.

-What is the core idea behind "A Brain Made of Many Tiny Layers"?
+What is the main idea of "A Brain Made of Many Tiny Layers"?

-Which best describes the scope of "A Brain Made of Many Tiny Layers"?
+Which action would help you apply "A Brain Made of Many Tiny Layers" responsibly?